 Why We Built Linubra

-Two kinds of tool exist for remembering your own life: the manual notes app that demands constant upkeep, and the passive recorder that captures everything and understands nothing.
-We built a third thing.
+Two tools exist for remembering your life: manual notes apps that demand upkeep, and passive recorders that understand nothing.
+We built a third.

 Series